 2013 Equity Incentive Plan.
 On November 13, 2013, our stockholders approved the 2013 Equity Incentive Plan to provide employees and directors of Madison County Financial, Inc. and Madison County Bank with additional incentives to promote the growth and performance of Madison County Financial, Inc. and to further align the interests of our directors and management with the interests of our stockholders by increasing the ownership interests of directors and management in the common stock of Madison County Financial, Inc. The 2013 Equity Incentive Plan is administered by the Compensation Committee.
 The 2013 Equity Incentive Plan initially authorized the issuance of up to 447,027 shares of common stock, of which up to 319,305 shares of common stock may be delivered pursuant to the exercise of stock options and 127,722 shares of common stock may be issued pursuant to grants of restricted stock awards and/or restricted stock units.
 Each individual employee or non-employee director may not receive more than 35% and 6%, respectively, of the shares available to be issued under the plan as stock options, and 35% and 6%, respectively, of the shares to be issued under the plan as restricted stock awards or restricted stock units.
-The non-employee directors may not receive, in the aggregate, more than 35% of the shares available to be issued under the plan as restricted stock awards or restricted stock units.
+The non-employee directors may not receive, in the aggregate, more than 35% of the shares available to be issued under the plan as stock options, and 35% of the shares available to be issued under the plan as stock options and 35% of the shares to be issued under the plan as to be issued under the plan as restricted stock awards or restricted stock units.